ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 ## Resolving volume resize issues while a snapshot is taken
 {: #troubleshoot-topic-6}

-If you take a snapshot of a volume and resize the source volume while the snapshot is being created, you get an error.
+If you take a snapshot of a volume and increase the capacity of the source volume while the snapshot is being created, you get an error.
 {: tsSymptoms}

-While the snapshot is in a _pending_ state, a volume resize error displays with the message "The resize validation failed."
-The correct message says, "volume is locked."
+While the snapshot is in the _pending_ state, a volume resize operation fails with the error messages `The resize validation failed` and `volume is locked`.
 {: tsCauses}

 Wait until the snapshot is created and it is in an _available_ state before you resize the source volume.